-Having trouble reaching your audience on social media?
+Having trouble with your social media reach?

 You’re not alone.